sogno-platform/libcimpp/README.md

 ### v2.x
 #### General
 Version `v2.x` uses [arabica](http://www.jezuk.co.uk/cgi-bin/view/arabica) as a cross platform wrapper around one of the XML parsers listed int the dependencies.
-It is recommended to use the CIM Deserializer as a cmake module.
+It is recommended to use libcimpp as a cmake module.
-Currently the CIM Deserializer does not provide an install target.
+Currently the libcimpp does not provide an install target.

 #### Dependencies
 + One of the following XML Parsers: